frownder/springRedis/README.txt

-This test project simplifies a COC style multi user RTS Game called starworld.
+This project simplifies a multi user RTS Game (called StarCraft )
-    and two simple web page for frontend is added lately.
-(COC:Clash of Clans)
+    and demonstrates the use of redis(noSQL) on spring framework using OO-design architecture.

 Service structre:
     Game Client <---> Game Service <--> redis DB(master) <-->redis slave